-While neither emphysema nor COPD can be cured or truly reversed, a variety of treatments are available that can help to relieve a patient?s symptoms and slow the development of the disease.
-Depending on the specific patient, treatment options may include one of more of the following.
+While neither emphysema nor COPD can be cured or truly reversed, a variety of treatments are available that can help to relieve a patient’s symptoms and slow the development of the disease.
+Depending on the specific patient, treatment for emphysema and COPD may include one of more of the following options:

 Depending upon the particular case, which type of COPD the patient suffers from, and the severity of the symptoms they are experiencing, a doctor may prescribe one or more prescriptions medications.